Modify Detection Rules

 Define exception logic using a LEQL query

 Click the Convert to LEQL button to write your exception logic using a LEQL query.
-Any key-value pairs that you have entered for this exception will be added to your new query.
+Any key-value pairs that you have entered for this exception are added to your new query.

-Reverting to key-value pair mode will clear your query
+Reverting to key-value pair mode clears your query

-You can click the Revert to key-value pairs button to return key-value pair mode.
-This will clear all data from your query, and any exception logic you have entered will be lost.
+You can click Revert to key-value pairs to return key-value pair mode.
+This clears all data from your query and any exception logic you have entered is lost.

-Click the Preview button to see how your exception would have affected past payloads generated by this detection rule.
+Click Preview to see how your exception would have affected past payloads generated by this Detection Rule.

-The Exception Preview modal will open and populate with the 20 most recent payloads from the last 30 days containing the key-value pair(s) you entered.
-This payload data was generated by alerts and notable events when the rule logic for this detection rule matched data in your environment.
+The Exception Preview modal opens and populates with the 20 most recent payloads from the last 30 days containing the key-value pair(s) you entered.
+This payload data was generated by alerts and notable events when the rule logic for this Detection Rule matched data in your environment.

-Payloads are labeled Affected and Unaffected to indicate whether your exception would have caused a different Rule Action or Rule Priority to apply, had the exception been in effect.
-For example, if your exception sets the Rule Action to Off, the alerts corresponding to affected payloads would have been suppressed.
+Payloads are labeled Affected and Unaffected to indicate whether your exception would have caused a different Rule Action or Rule Priority to apply had the exception been in effect.
+For example, if your exception sets the Rule Action to Suppress Activity, the alerts corresponding to affected payloads would have been suppressed.

 You can also modify the view to better find what you are looking for: